stelzo/ros_pointcloud2/README.md

 assert_eq!(AsNalgebra::xyz(&p_xyzi), nalgebra::Point3::new(4.0, 5.0, 6.0));
 ```

-Please open an issue or PR if you need other integrations.
+Please open an issue or PR if you need support for other crates.

 ## Performance